 Pinched Nerve Treatment at Mount Pleasant Neck & Back Center

-If these symptoms ring a bell with you, come to Mount Pleasant Neck & Back Center for an evaluation by our Mt.
-Pleasant chiropractor, Dr. Craig Howenstine.
+If these symptoms ring a bell with you, come to Mount Pleasant Neck & Back Center for an evaluation by Dr. Randy.
 If your pinched nerve is caused by a spinal misalignment or some other type of bony pressure, a series of chiropractic adjustments can take pressure away from the injured nerve and give it time to heal itself, relieving your symptoms.
 If the impingement comes from a herniated disc, nonsurgical spinal decompression can apply distraction force to create negative pressure within the spinal column, pulling the disc back into line.
-We can then prescribe physical therapy to rebuild atrophied muscles, weight loss to reduce musculoskeletal stresses, or other natural solutions as needed.
+We can then prescribe physical therapy, NMR (Neural Muscular Reeducation) to rebuild atrophied muscles, or other natural solutions as needed.

-Don't let a pinched nerve put the squeeze on your quality of life.
-Contact our Mt.
-Pleasant office today at (843) 881-7797 for an initial consultation and treatment recommendations!
+Contact our office today at (843) 881-7797 for an initial consultation and treatment recommendations!